rlugojr/linkurious-enterprise-manual/edit/edit.md

 ###Editing or deleting a label

-It is possible to add or remove a label to an edge or a node.
+It is possible to add or remove a category to an edge or a node.

 ![](RemoveCategory.png)